stone-payments/json-stream/README.md

 # Json Stream
-JsonStream is a thread-safe class library to make easy to read and to write json structures from/to a stream.
+JsonStream is a thread-safe dotNet Standard Class Library to make easy to read and to write json structures from/to a stream.

 ## Introduction
 This class library was built to have a high performance when is reading or writing sequential files.